blukas2/Covid-19-Dashboard/README.md

 # Covid-19-Dashboard
-A dashboard using Shiny to visualize coronavirus data from Our World in Data

 This is a ShinyApp to visualize the Covid-19 data from Our World in Data.

-It is currently a very early version with some features missing or may not work properly, but new updates are coming soon!
+## Charts And Functions

+World Map: A global map which can show a variety of indicators at the latest available date.
+It is also possible to zoom in by selecting regions.

+Country Page: Two charts which show the daily new cases, daily new deaths and daily tests per million people and the positive rate.
+All indicators are 7-day moving averages.
+The date range can also be specified.

+Compare Countries: The chart shows a single indicator for a custom selection of countries.
+Maximum eight countries can be selected at once.
+The date range can also be specified.

+Barcharts: A chart which can show a variety of indicators at the latest available date, ranked from largest to smallest.
+The number of countries can also be specified, and it is possible to filter for regions.

 ## Instructions: